 Step 3) Capture User Activity

 With TrustPulse, you can create a notification popup on WordPress for any activity and submissions taken with your site.
-But we’re focusing on how to create a recent sales notification popup, so we need to trigger your campaign for when someone makes a purchase.
+But we’re focusing on how to create a recent sales notification popup, so we need to trigger your campaign when someone makes a purchase.

 Fortunately, we make this super easy.